openfoodfacts/.github/docs/ports-and-prefixes.md

 Port ranges are allocated in blocks of 10.

-Prefixes should be followed by and underscore and then the specific variable name.
+Prefixes should be followed by an underscore and then the specific variable name.

 You do not need to track the individual ports and environment variables that you use here, please do that in the documentation for the specific project repo.